jimmyangel/rikitrakiV2/README.md

 # RikiTraki Front-end - New version

 This is a work in progress.
-Very intial stages of development.
+Very early stages of development.